truthpowerinfo/filex/README.md

 # filex
 Free and Secured Universal File to File converter web application.

-File Converter by sautinsoft.
+File Converted by sautinsoft.
 Sautinsoft is an creating reliable and reasonable software for developers.
 Our specialization is creating of components for conversion between various document formats.
 Here you will find a list of our .Net components which give your applications the ability to convert between: HTML, RTF, PDF, DOCX, XLS, PPT, Text, Images and other formats.

 Our company was founded in 2002 (website: www.sautin.com).